toliaqat/xenon-wiki/Highly-Available-Task-Tutorial.md

 We can see that the two task services has been started.

 ##3.
-ExampleTaskService is working
+Examine ExampleTaskService

-In order to show how they go through their stages, we create a query task with INCLUDE_ALL_VERSIONS:
+In order to show how they go through their stages, we create a query task with INCLUDE_ALL_VERSIONS, then the query will execute over all document versions, not just the latest per self link:

 _File:_ query.body